foxBMS/foxBMS-documentation/doc/sphinx/gettingstarted/quickstart_HW_flash.rst

 .. include:: ../macros.rst

-This section describes how to supply the |Master| in order to flash compiled sources.
+This section describes how to supply the |master| in order to flash compiled sources.

-This section shows how to connect the different parts of the |foxBMS|.
+This section shows how to connect the different parts of the |foxbms|.

 ----------------------------------
 Convention for Connector Numbering